andersonopt/website/content/blog/product-release-notes-7-21-20.md

 ## (New Feature) Prescan

 Want to evaluate what areas are most buildable _before_ you start searching for specific parcels?
-You can now run a buildable area analysis-like evaluation on much larger geographic areas -- before you pull in parcels.
+Now, you can now run a buildable area analysis evaluation on much larger geographic areas to help inform where you search for parcels.

 Trace out an area to evaluate, then run the Prescan analysis, and see what areas to target for further siting and parcel searches.

 _(Note: The first iteration of this feature is only available the project-level (not View Asset map))._

-* **Create new project** near to the area you want to evaluate (can pick any project type, just pick a starting primary asset nearby the area you want to look at).
+* **Create new project** near to the area you want to evaluate (can pick any project type).
 * On the project map, **draw a polygon** (Drawing menu > User drawing tools > select one of the polygon icons).

 ![](/images/draw_polygon.png)